top of page

 Necessary Qualifications to Become a Maritime Pilot

-To qualify for a maritime pilot role, candidates must possess a certificate of competency or serve as a master of a foreign-going vessel.
-Those with experience as first mates (foreign going) or Dredge Mates Grade-I, holding at least two years of experience, are also eligible.
-Additionally, applicants must be between 24 and 35 years old.
-Ports now seek fresh graduates in science, focusing on Physics, Chemistry, and Mathematics, with top grades.
-These graduates must pass a competitive exam and interview to secure pilot training spots.
+To qualify for a maritime pilot role, candidates must possess a certificate of competency or serve as a master of an ocean-going vessel.
+Those with experience as first mates (ocean-going) or Mates holding at least two years of experience, are also eligible, however requirement can differ per regional port.

 Pilotage Training - Duration of Studies & Academic Qualifications